 Trestle stands are to embroidery what saw horses are to carpentry.
 Trestle stands are designed to hold the slate frame so that the embroiderer has both hands free.
 One hand is above the embroidery and one hand is below.

-The trestle stands for embroidery are designed so that the top rail is adjustable.
+The embroidery state frames with trestle stands are designed so that the top rail is adjustable.
 This allows the slate frame to be at a comfortable height while stitching.
 The frame is also designed to easily dismantle so people doing embroidery work can take the frame with them to and from classes.

 Our slate embroidery frames and trestle stands are handmade in Montana by a skilled carpenter.
 I have worked closely with him to design a product that is both user-friendly and high quality to last for years with proper care.
 The wood we selected for these frames is a beech wood.
 It has been finished and sanded smooth to ensure that the threads and fabrics will not catch or snag.